globalizejs/globalize/README.md

 user prefers.
 </p>
 <p>
-If you pass an array, the first culture for which there is a match (that culture's script has been referenced) will be used.
+If you pass an array of names instead of a single name string, the first culture for which there is a match (that culture's script has been referenced) will be used.
 If none match, the search restarts using the corresponding neutral cultures.
 For example, if the application has included only the neutral "fr" culture, any of these would select it:
 <pre>
 jQuery.preferCulture("fr");
 alert(jQuery.culture.name) // "fr"